 - Strategy: The Board actively works with management to develop annual and long-term strategies for the Company.
-The Board evaluates, approves and monitors the achievement of our business, strategic and financial objectives, plans and actions. - Leadership and Succession Planning: The Board and the Nominating Committee are responsible for the selection and evaluation of our directors for election to the Board of Directors and oversee Board succession planning, and the Board and the Compensation Committee oversee the succession planning process for the Chief Executive Officer and other senior executive officers. - Operating Performance: The Board regularly monitors our operational execution and financial performance, and discusses improvements and changes when appropriate.
+The Board evaluates, approves and monitors the achievement of our business, strategic and financial objectives, plans and actions. - Leadership and Succession Planning: The Board and the Nominating Committee are responsible for the selection and evaluation of our directors for election to the Board and oversee Board succession planning, and the Board and the Compensation Committee oversee the succession planning process for the Chief Executive Officer and other senior executive officers. - Operating Performance: The Board regularly monitors our operational execution and financial performance, and discusses improvements and changes when appropriate.
 The Board holds management accountable for the execution of our strategic plans.
-The Board and the Audit Committee also work with management in the assessment and mitigation of our major risk factors. - Governance: The Board and its committees oversee the establishment, implementation and maintenance of policies, practices and procedures to ensure that our business is conducted with the highest standards of ethical conduct and in conformity with applicable laws.
+The Board and the Audit Committee also work with management in the assessment and mitigation of our major risk factors. - Governance: The Board and its committees oversee the establishment, implementation and maintenance of policies, practices and procedures to ensure that our business is conducted with the highest standards of ethical conduct and in conformity with applicable laws. - Sustainability: The Board and the Nominating Committee monitor environmental, social and governance related issues and the Company's sustainability strategies.